 On September 8, 2021, the Company announced the appointment of Ana Cabral-Gardner as Co-CEO, joining Calvyn Gardner, who was previously CEO and also became Co-CEO as well as the new management appointment of Felipe Peres as Chief Financial Officer.
-The Company also announced the constitution of an ESG Board Committee resulting from the program intended to achieve Net Zero emissions by 2024 and the issuance of performance-based RSUs to the Co-CEOs.
+The Company also announced the constitution of an ESG Board Committee resulting from the program intended to achieve net zero emissions by 2024 and the issuance of performance-based RSUs to the Co-CEOs.

 On June 29, 2021, the Company held the annual and special meeting of the Company's shareholders.
-At such meeting, the Company's shareholders approved: (i) the election of Gary Litwack (independent), Frederico Marques (independent), Calvyn Gardner, Marcelo Paiva, and Ana Cabral-Gardner as the directors of the Company; (ii) the re-appointment of KPMG LLP as the auditors of the Company for the financial year ended December 31, 2021; (iii) a special resolution authorizing and approving the amendment to the Company's articles to effect the change of the Company's name from "Sigma Lithium Resources Corporation" to "Sigma Lithium Corporation"; (iv) an ordinary resolution approving the repeal and replacement of the existing by-laws of the Company with a new By-Law No. 1; and (v) a special resolution approving the amendment to the articles of the Company to effect a consolidation of the Common Shares on the basis of one (1) post-consolidation common share for up to ten (10) pre-consolidation common shares, as determined by the Board at its sole discretion.
+At such meeting, the Company's shareholders approved: (i) the election of Gary Litwack (independent), Frederico Marques (independent), Calvyn Gardner, Marcelo Paiva, and Ana Cabral-Gardner as the directors of the Company; (ii) the re-appointment of KPMG LLP as the auditors of the Company for the financial year ended December 31, 2021; (iii) a special resolution authorizing and approving the amendment to the Company's articles to effect the change of the Company's name from "Sigma Lithium Resources Corporation" to "Sigma Lithium Corporation"; (iv) an ordinary resolution approving the repeal and replacement of the existing by-laws of the Company to effect a consolidation of the Common Shares on the basis of one (1) post-consolidation common share for up to ten (10) pre-consolidation common shares, as determined by the Board at its sole discretion (no further action has been taken to date related to such share consolidation).

-On February 12, 2021, the Company announced the closing of a non-brokered private placement (the "2021 Offering") of 9,545,455 Common Shares at a price of Cdn\$4.40 per Common Share for aggregate gross proceeds of Cdn\$42.0 million.
-The size of the 2021 Offering reflected a significant upsizing due to strong institutional investor demand.
+On February 12, 2021, the Company announced the closing of a non-brokered private placement (the "February 2021 Offering") of 9,545,455 Common Shares at a price of Cdn\$4.40 per Common Share for aggregate gross proceeds of Cdn\$42.0 million.
+The size of the February 2021 Offering reflected a significant upsizing due to strong institutional investor demand.